openSUSE/news-o-o/_posts/2009-01-07-novell-bugzilla-update-to-32-and-a-guided-report-mode.markdown

-  * Select â€œNewâ€ to create a new bug report.
+  * Select “New” to create a new bug report.
 Enter values for the attributes you want to predefine.

   * Click[![Remember values as bookmarkable template](/wp-content/uploads/2009/01/remember.png)](/wp-content/uploads/2009/01/remember.png)